Cantabri: Romanization

 Although the Romans founded colonies and established military garrisons at Castra Legio Pisoraca (camp of Legio IIII Macedonica – Palencia), Octaviolca (near Valdeolea – Cantabria) and Iuliobriga (Retortillo – Reinosa), Cantabria never became fully romanized and its people preserved many aspects of Celtic language, religion and culture well into the Roman period.
 The Cantabri did not lose their warrior skills either, providing auxiliary troops (Auxilia) that served in two identified infantry cohorts (cohortes quingenariae peditatae – Cohors I Cantabrorum, Cohors II Cantabrorum) and in some cavalry units (Ala Hispanorum, Ala I Augusta, Ala Pannoniorum, Ala Batavorum or Baetasiorum, Cohors I Latobicorum) to the Roman Imperial army for decades, and these troops participated in Emperor Claudius' invasion of Britain in AD 43–60.

 Early Middle Ages

 The Cantabri re-emerged, as did their neighbors the Astures, amid the chaos of the Migration Period of the late 4th century.
 Thenceforward the Cantabri started to be Christianized and were violently crushed by the Visigoths in the 6th century.
 However, Cantabria and the Cantabri are heard of many decades later in the context of the Visigoth wars against the Vascones (late 7th century).
-They only became fully Latinized in their language and culture after the Muslim Conquest of Iberia in the 8th century.
+They only became fully Latinized in their language and culture after the Muslim conquest of the Iberian Peninsula in the 8th century.